jekyll/jekyll-admin/docs/frontend/reducers.md

 {
   config: Object, // site config object
   updated: Boolean, // set to true when the config is updated
-  message: String,
   editorChanged: Boolean, // set to true when the config editor changes
-  isFetching: Boolean // set to true when the config is being fetched }
+  isFetching: Boolean, // set to true when the config is being fetched
+  message: String
+}
 ```